DRAFT

 DataTables = new Dictionary<string, string>(),

-MoveObjectPosition = new List<Majorsilence.CrystalCmd.Client.MoveObjects>(),
+MoveObjectPosition = new List<Majorsilence.CrystalCmd.Common.MoveObjects>(),

 Parameters = new Dictionary<string, object>(),

-SubReportDataTables = new List<Majorsilence.CrystalCmd.Client.SubReports>()
+SubReportDataTables = new List<Majorsilence.CrystalCmd.Common.SubReports>()

 };